lsp-plugins/lsp-plugins/README.md

 not follow the latest changes made for X.Org.
 The problem can be solved by switching to `unclutter-xfixes` tool which works pretty OK with LSP UI.

+## 3D backend not working

+This is the typical problem of interacting of the GUI with additional library that performs 3D rendering.
+The reason can be:
+  * the library is missing in standard system libraries or nearby the plugin's binareis.
+  * the provided version of the library does not matched the required one by the UI.

+The short way to diagnose that the library was not found or not accepted by the UI is just to visit the `MENU` -> `3D rendering` (visible only for plugins that use 3D rendering) and ensure that there are no available items in the submenu.

+To solve the problem, you need:
+  * ensure that the `liblsp-r3d-glx` library is present in `/usr/lib` or in `/usr/local/lib` system paths OR:
+  * ensure that the `liblsp-r3d-glx` library is placed nearby the plugin's binaries if you have some custom installation of the bundle (for example, in your `HOME` directory);
+  * ensure that the version of the `liblsp-r3d-glx` is matching to installed binaries;
+  * install the proper version of the library to the usual place if at least one of the checks above were not fulfilled.

 # TESTING

 Since release 1.1.4 there is implemented testing subsystem that allows: